-2 Graceful degradation is the ability of a system or network to maintain limited functionality even when a portion of it has been rendered inoperative.
+33 Graceful degradation is the ability of a system or network to maintain limited functionality even when a portion of it has been rendered inoperative.
 In graceful degradation, the operating efficiency or speed declines gradually as an increasing number of components fail.
 It is somewhat analogous to ductile failure in materials.

-3 Fault tolerance is the property that enables a system to continue operating properly in the event of the failure of (or one or more faults within) some of its components.
+34 Fault tolerance is the property that enables a system to continue operating properly in the event of the failure of (or one or more faults within) some of its components.
 A highly fault-tolerant system may continue at the same level of performance even though one or more components have failed.

-- 2. Data transport moving data from the sensor location to any of many possible destinations where the data will be stored or consumed; also moving date from storage to consumption point; secondarily transporting meta-data, device and system management data, commands, configuration data and commands, performance monitoring data and cyber security information as needed - 3.
-Data synchronization ability to synchronize data acquired at differing locations so that valid phasor arithmetic and other calculations may be carried out and so that coherent views of system state may be assembled - 4.
-Data integration persistence of data over various time scales as determined by application requirements; means to make data sets and streams available to applications in a timely fashion and via mechanisms (interfaces) that are standardized and open to any authorized device, system, or user - 5.
+- 4. Data integration persistence of data over various time scales as determined by application requirements; means to make data sets and streams available to applications in a timely fashion and via mechanisms (interfaces) that are standardized and open to any authorized device, system, or user - 5.
 Data curation/quality assurance means to organize and manage the life cycle of data and to determine the quality of the data (correctness of representation of the physical or system variables it is intended to represent or fitness for use in the intended applications), prevention of accidental or careless loss - 6.
 Data security means to protect data whether in motion, in storage, or in use, from compromise via cyber-attack; also means to similarly protect devices, systems, and applications - 7.
-Device and network management means to administer/manage devices and the communication system; the ISO Telecommunications model for this is referred to as FCAPS (Fault, Configuration, Administration, Performance, Security) which are the management categories defined in the ISO model (for billing organizations administration may be replaced by accounting)
+Device and network management means to administer/manage devices and the communication system; the ISO Telecommunications model for this is referred to as FCAPS (Fault, Configuration, Administration, Performance, Security) which are the management categories defined in the ISO model (for billing organizations administration may be replaced by accounting); note that meta-data for PMU data resides in the PMU registries and so must be accessible for device and network management purposes